-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-School internal data

-Reading ARE or above Writing ARE or above Maths ARE or above SPaG ARE or above GLD PSC MTC 64% (7/11) 45% (5/11) 36% (4/11) 45% (5/11) 0% (0/3) 100% (1/1) 100% (1/1)
+School internal data Reading ARE or above Writing ARE or above Maths ARE or above SPaG ARE or above GLD PSC MTC 73% (8/11) 55% (6/11) 64% (7/11) 55% (6/11) (No PP) 67% (2/3) (No PP)

-- Increase in children achieving ARE or above in reading and writing and SPaG across the school from previous year. - Narrowing of the gap between pupil premium and non pupil premium. - 100% of children achieved targets set for NTP program.
-All children met their individual target and made progress from their starting point.
+- Increase in children achieving ARE or above in reading, writing, maths and SPaG across the school from previous year. - Narrowing of the gap between pupil premium and non pupil premium. - 100% of disadvantaged children who accessed support through tutoring made progress and achieved the specific targets set for them.
+These targets were reviewed termly in PP meetings.
 A number of children are also identified as SEND so progress can be measured through IEP targets and B squared. - All children accessing support via learning mentor or Horsforth Cluster showed improvement in their SEMH needs via SDQ score. - Clear progress measured for children identified as pupil premium across school via data analysis by all subject leaders and through pupil progress meetings, book looks, pupil interviews. - High quality of teaching observed in a range of subjects evidencing high aspirations and challenge for pupil premium children.
-All children could explain what they were learning and showed high levels of engagement. - Assessment ensured gaps in knowledge could be filled via NTP, intervention groups or quality first teaching for all children. - Majority of children achieved SALT targets and were discharged from speech and language. - 100% of children accessed all trips/residentials/activities. - 93% High uptake of clubs by pupil premium children. - Feedback from survey for pupil premium children 100% felt the work they received was at the correct level, they knew who to ask if they needed help and felt the NTP helped them to improve in the areas they found challenging.
-(January 2022) - Increase in parents requesting support financially for trips and uniform ensuring 100% of children accessed trips and had the correct uniform. - Attendance and monitoring of lateness indicate an improvement throughout the year with attendance broadly in line for pupil premium and non pupil premium children.
+All children could explain what they were learning and showed high levels of engagement. - Assessment ensured gaps in knowledge could be filled via tutoring programme, intervention groups or quality first teaching for all children. - Majority of children achieved SALT targets and were discharged from speech and language. - 100% of children accessed all trips/residentials/activities. - 50% of pupil premium children in Y6 accessed booster sessions before school. - SEND and disadvantaged children were given first choice of clubs. - Club attendance in Autumn term 5/11 (46%), Spring term 7/11 (64%) and Summer term 2/11 (18%).
+All Pupil premium children accessed at least 1 club. - All pupil premium children in Y2 Y6 invited to take part in the fun run at CHHS. - Feedback from survey for pupil premium children 100% felt the work they received was at the correct level, they knew who to ask if they needed help and felt the NTP helped them to improve in the areas they found challenging.
+(March 2023) - Increase in parents requesting support financially for trips and uniform ensuring 100% of children accessed trips and had the correct uniform. - Attendance and monitoring of lateness indicate an improvement throughout the year with attendance broadly in line for pupil premium (95%) and non pupil premium children (97%).